TrilemmaFoundation/UCI-MDS-F25-Bitcoin/README.md

 **Name:** Caleb Traxler
 **Undergrad:** University of California, Los Angeles
 **From:** Ventura County, CA, USA
-**Favorite Hobby or Fun Fact:** I love to investing in stocks, securities and real estate.
+**Favorite Hobby or Fun Fact:** I love investing in stocks, securities and real estate.
 I hope to one day build a successful technology company.

 ---